 Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production.
-These contaminants can also come from gasoline.

-contaminants can also come from gasoline storage, urban storm water runoff, and septic systems.
+These contaminants can also come from gasoline storage, urban storm water runoff, and septic systems.

 Radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.